Xiaoyang-Song/RStudio-Theme-Customization/README.md

 may not be enough and you also have to dive into the source code and modify it, and it is harder to debug too.

-## Miscellaneous

-I have been interested in color theme setup for IDEs starting from my junior year and previously I designed several editor theme myself for VS Code and Pycharm based on my own preferences.
-However, this is my first time working on RStudio editor theme customization.
-For this project, I reviewed many documentations including RStudio official documentation regarding `.rstheme` file and illustrated it using my own understanding.
-I think that my previous experience really helps me a lot when writing this tutorial.

-In addition, I also reviewed and learned some core contents in CSS again in order to illustrate the relevant concepts correctly and clearly.
-As for evaluation of this project, I feel like this tutorial should be helpful for many people but people without experience in CSS may take more time to follow.
-For tutorial, there is always better to add more examples and illustration so I will keep revising this tutorial in the future and publish it after further polishing.

 ## References

 1.  <https://www.diva-portal.org/smash/get/diva2:1337805/FULLTEXT01.pdf>